cdiggins/cdiggins/resume.md

 _05/2023 - present_

-Developing Ara 3D Studio a 3D procedural geometry creation tool inspired by Rhino/Grasshopper and Unity, written in C# and GLSL.
+Developing Ara 3D Studio a 3D procedural geometry creation tool inspired by Rhino/Grasshopper and Unity, written in C#, OpenGL, and GLSL.
 Designing BIM Open Schema data format, Revit exporter in C#, and a WebGL viewer in TypeScript.
 Create several proof of concepts tools that interface with LLM APIs.
-Developed a domain specific language, Plato, for generating geometry and mathematical algorithms and data structures.
+Developed a domain specific language, Plato, for expressing geometry and mathematical algorithms and data structures.

 ### Computer Science Instructor, Bishop's University